 It’s a fact that consumers are going cashless for everyday purchases.
 Not only is it faster, but it’s also more convenient.
 International brands like Starbucks have built payment features into their apps for quick mobile ordering and payment.
 These new technologies enable consumers to pay for their purchases in seconds.
 Accepting credit cards at your business is now a necessity if you want to stay competitive.
-And that means working with a merchant services provider for credit card processing.
+And that means working with a merchant service provider for credit card processing.

-No matter how long you’ve been in business, choosing a merchant services provider can come down to your organization’s size, needs, and your own goals.
+No matter how long you’ve been in business, choosing a merchant services provider can come down to your organization’s size, needs, and own goals.
 In this blog, we’ll go through some of the questions you need to ask and steps you should take before picking a merchant services provider.

 Narrow Down Your Business Type

 The type of business you have can determine what kind of merchant services provider you can work with.
 Certain industries are “high risk” because businesses that operate within that industry are subject to a high amount of chargebacks.
 A travel agency would be a good example of a high-risk business.
 The customer experience can be subjective, so travel agencies are often subject to a high amount of chargebacks.
 Thus, they’re classified as a high-risk business.

 If your business is considered high risk, you’ll need to work with a specialized merchant services provider.
 Once you know if your business is high risk or not, you can narrow down your search.

 Finding out what a merchant services provider can give your specific business is a must.
 The best way to do this isn’t just to look at what products a merchant services provider offers, but what they can offer to help ensure your specific business’ success.
 This goes beyond simple processing, extending to the kinds of technology and customer service you can expect.

 Each merchant services provider comes with different strengths, weaknesses, and features.
 Does the provider offer the right kind of integrations?
 Can you contact customer support 24/7?